kettanaito/react-advanced-form/README.md

 Starting with something new may appear challenging.
 There is a step-by-step instructions on how to [Get started with React Advanced Form](https://kettanaito.gitbooks.io/react-advanced-form/docs/getting-started/installation.html), which ensure easy and clear integration process.

 ## Documenation
-See the [Documentation](https://kettanaito.gitbooks.io/react-advanced-form) for the list of all available features, their descriptions and examples of usage.
+See the [Documentation](https://kettanaito.gitbooks.io/react-advanced-form) for the list of all available features, their descriptions and usage examples.

-Help to improve the documentation by submitting a [Pull request](https://github.com/kettanaito/react-advanced-form/pulls) with your ideas.
+Help to improve the documentation by submitting a [Pull request](https://github.com/kettanaito/react-advanced-form/pulls) with your suggestions or ideas.

 ## Browser support
 <table>